 property.

-A shorthand way to do two-way binding is to pass a property path as an expression to a property's attribute.
-Here with value=${[this, 'count']}
+Solarite provides a convenient shorthand syntax for two-way binding by passing a property path as an array to an attribute.
+For example, with value=${[this, 'count']}

-.
-When a user types in the input, Solarite listens to the oninput
+When a user types in the input, Solarite automatically updates this.count

 xxxxxxxxxx